Tri-State Crematory scandal: Property

 As part of the settlement reached, by spring 2005 all buildings on the Tri-State property were razed.
 The property will remain in a trust so that it will be preserved in peace and dignity as a secluded memorial to those whose remains were mistreated, and to prevent crematory operations or other inappropriate activities from ever taking place there.
 The public does not have access to the land, and the land remains titled in the Marsh family name.

 In popular culture

-The Tri-State Crematory incident was used as the basis for a Law & Order: Criminal Intent episode "Dead" (Season 2, episode 1) starring Kathryn Erbe and Vincent D'Onofrio.
+The Tri-State Crematory incident was used as the basis for a Law & Order: Criminal Intent season 2 episode "Dead" starring Kathryn Erbe, Vincent D'Onofrio and guest actor Jim Gaffigan.
 The case was also the backdrop for the 2011 film Sahkanaga, a fictionalized account of the events by American filmmaker John Henry Summerour, and provided inspiration for the CSI: Miami episode "Forced Entry".

 Brent Hendricks' memoir, A Long Day at the End of the World: A Story of Desecration and Revelation in the Deep South (Farrar, Straus and Giroux, 2013), traces his quest to discover whether his father's remains were among those discovered at the crematory.